inxilpro/Wordpress-Domain-Mapping/readme.txt

 == Description ==
 This plugin allows users of a WordPress MU site to map their blog to another domain.

 The user should go to Tools->Domain Mapping where they can add or delete domains.
+You, the site administrator must enter the IP or IP addresses (comma deliminated) of your server on this page.
+If mapping a domain, (like 'example.com') your users must create an A record in their DNS pointing at that IP address.
+They should use multiple A records if your server uses more than one IP address.
+If your user is mapping a hostname of a domain like www.example.com or blog.example.com it's sufficient to create a CNAME record pointing at their blog url (NOT IP address).

 Remote login is not included in this release.
 A user can be logged in on the main site but not logged in on the domain mapped one, or may even be logged in as another user.